planetoftheweb/rayveal/docs/slides/demo.md

 ## Sidebar Menu

-Press the `m` key to show [sidebar menu](https://github.com/denehyg/reveal.js-menu).
+Press the `ctrl-m` key to show [sidebar menu](https://github.com/denehyg/reveal.js-menu).
 You can use it to jump to different slides.
 There is also an [index.txt](slides/index.txt) file in the slides menu, where you can add other slides you want to feature in your menu.

 ---